Randomzo/Heart-Racer/README.md

 # Heart-Racer
-TLDR: Arduino Heart rate monitor that displays a message on an I2C screen if changes quickly
+TLDR: Arduino heart rate monitor that displays a message on an I2C screen if the heart rate changes quickly

-Objective: Display a prewritten message on a screen for 10 seconds based on the level of change in heart rate over 10 seconds
+Aim: Display a prewritten message on a screen for 10 seconds based on how much the heart rate changes over a 10-second period.

 Materials Used:
 -FREENOVE I2C IIC LCD 1602 Module (ESP32 ESP8266)